We typically think of yeast infections as a woman’s health problem. But yeast infections aren’t limited to one sex.

-Although they occur more often in women, they are not uncommon in men, as the fungus that causes a yeast infection is present in skin — particularly moist skin.
+Although vaginal yeast infections are more common, yeast infections in men are not uncommon, as the fungus that causes the infection is present in skin — particularly moist skin.
 These infections are usually caused by a fungus called candida albicans.

 Candida yeast infections in men often develop on the penis.
 This can cause painful swelling on the head of the penis.